StenlyTU/K8s-training-official/README.md

     Use [PersistentVolume documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/#create-a-pod)

 38. **Create a second pod which is identical with the one you just created (use different name).
 Connect to it and verify that '/etc/foo' contains the 'passwd' file.
-Delete the pods**
+Delete the pods.**

     <details><summary>show</summary><p>